Multiple Backlinks, Same Domain: Is it Beneficial For SEO?

 Web of connected nodes (pages)

-Based on the link structure of the Web, it’s perfectly okay to have a website link to another site multiple times.
+Based on the Web’s link structure, it’s perfectly okay to have a website link to another site multiple times.
 If the majority of referring domains are linked only once to another site, it may be concerning because it goes against the trends of how sites naturally link to each other.

 Number of Backlinks Correlate Highly With Ranking